The Public Presentations Program is frequently referred to as

 - All members participating in the program will receive a certificate.

-- 4-Hers can do their presentation at County Fair, where they receive a ribbon and premium of around $5.00.
+- 4-Hers can do their presentation at County Fair, where they receive a ribbon and premium (approximately $9).

 - Teens who do a public presentation have priority over non-presenters when being asked to go to the State Fair to help the judges and to spend five days with teens from all over New York State.
 This is a very rewarding and fun experience, just ask those who have attended.